diazridzky/Customer-Personality-Segmentation/README.md

 I picked 4 because it's the best K value for K-Means.
 After the modelling process is done, I assigned each clusters to every row in the dataset by making a new column named Cluster.

 # Model Performance
-From the results of the clustering process, there are four types of customer:
+From the results of the clustering analysis, there are four types of customer:

 1. 48% of customers (Majority)
 * All of them are Postgraduates